herukurniawan/pdf-image-highlighter/README.md

 # PDF-Image Highlighter
-I am making a highlighter for a group of image in PDF files.
+I am making a highlighter for a group of image in a PDF file.
 It is a long journey.

 ### Prerequisites
 * Install Google tesseract in your PC.
 Follow the installation tutorial [here](https://github.com/tesseract-ocr/tesseract/wiki#installation).
 I am using `tesseract` with configuration `--psm 3 --oem 1` (**LSTM model** and made for **small text detection**).
 To install `tesseract` in Ubuntu machine: